-In respect of the Company's direct foreign currency exposure to investments denominated in currencies, if sterling had weakened by 3.4% for the US dollar, 2.6% for the Swiss franc and 2.0% for the Euro during the year, the income statement capital return and net assets of the Company would have increased by £3.6 million (2017: £15.9 million).
-Conversely, if sterling had strengthened by the same percentage for the currencies mentioned above, the capital return and net assets of the Company would have decreased by the same amount.
-The exchange rate variances noted above have been based on the market volatility in the year, using the standard deviation of sterling's fluctuation to the applicable currency.
+In respect of the Company's direct foreign currency exposure to investments denominated in currencies, if sterling had weakened by 2.8% (2018: 3.4%) for the US dollar, 2.5% (2018: 2.6%) for the Swiss franc and 1.4% (2018: 2.0%) for the Euro during the year, the income statement, capital return and net assets of the Company would have increased by £3.7 million (2018: £3.6 million).
+Conversely, if sterling had strengthened to the same extent for the currencies mentioned above, the capital return and net assets of the Company would have decreased by the same amount.
+The exchange rate variances noted above have been based on market volatility in the year, using the standard deviation of sterling's fluctuation to the applicable currency.
 This sensitivity takes no account of any impact on the market values of the Company's investments arising from the foreign currency mix of their respective revenues, expenses, assets and liabilities.